Temple University Boot Camp

 Computer-Assisted Reporting Boot Camps are partially supported by the John S. & James.
 L. Knight Foundation.
 NICAR is a joint program of IRE and the Missouri School of Journalism.

 Financial assistance is available.
-IRE and NICAR offer special fellowships to minority journalists and for journalists at small news organizations for the boot camps.
-The fellowships cover tuition and most of travel and lodging costs.
+IRE and NICAR offer special fellowships to minority journalists.
+The fellowship cover tuition and most of travel and lodging costs.

 - “Great program!
 You expanded my thinking on what is doable.”